UlrichBerntien/UBackup/README.md

 On a volume could be multiple subvolumes.
 Multiple source and multiple destination subvolumes on one volume are possible.
 But typical source and destination subvolumes are on different volumes.

+The destination volume (and also the source volumes) could be encrypted.
+A decryption of the volumes with the cryptsetup tool is implemented in the script and controlled by the configuration file.
+Current is the password input handled by the prompt of the cryptsetup tool.

+The cryptsetup supports Veracrypt encrypted volumes.
+With a backup to Veracrypt volume + exfat filesystem the backup could be read on MS Windows systems.

+Because the identification of encrypted partitions is complicated (e.g. UUID of Veracrypt encrypted volumes is not available ), the drive is identified by the combination of device vendor + device serial number.

+The decryption of the configured volumes starts automatic after script start.
+The solution is designe for external USB drives only connected during backup.

 The configuration file also contains the logging configuration.
 The log file is a simple text file.